We’re so excited to be launching Zearn’s newest blog, focused on insights that can help make every kid a math kid.

 But in helping them on that journey, what decisions are the right ones?
 A few of the right steps are clear, but others are trickier.
 No one has all the right answers, yet, but we believe that if we take a close look at student learning data and all put our heads together, we can chart a smart path forward.

 At Zearn, we are sitting on a mountain of data — over 9 billion student-completed problems and counting, to be exact.
-Now, while some might see this collection of discarded exercises as a trash heap, we believe buried within it are new insights about learning, just waiting to be discovered.
+Now, while some might see this collection of discarded exercises as a trash heap, we believe buried within it are new insights about math learning, just waiting to be discovered.
 There’s tremendous value in knowing exactly where, when, and how students struggle in math and what shifts in practice lead to “Aha!” moments.

 That’s why we share our data and partner with experts from diverse fields —- by joining together for an “archaeological dig,” we can sift through artefacts left behind, determine their significance, and piece together answers to the most important questions about how kids come to understand the “big ideas” in math so they can apply them in real life.
 We believe that progress in teaching and learning will come, not from making a single, massive change overnight, but through many small, yet critical, evidence-based tweaks along the way.

-We believe that progress in teaching and learning will come through many small, yet critical, evidence-based tweaks along the way.
+We believe that progress in teaching and learning math will come through many small, yet critical, evidence-based tweaks along the way.

 So far we’ve teamed up with researchers Raj Chetty and John Friedman (Opportunity Insights) and Emily Oster (COVID-19 School Data Hub) to track the impact of the pandemic on students’ progress in math and with TNTP to share how and why teachers can accelerate students’ learning despite periods of significant interrupted or unfinished learning.
 With each of these projects, we’ve been focused not just on how to move all kids forward, but particularly how we can do so in a way that closes opportunity gaps in the process.